Content Detail

 • Growth rate Fast, Moderate

 The bark is brown to gray in youth.
-Rough and peeling, the stems have prominent whitish lenticels and the interior wood is yellow.
-The stems may form dense thickets.
+Rough and slightly peeling, the stems have prominent white lenticels and the interior wood is yellow.
+Stems often have scattered thorns.

-Leaves are opposite to sub-opposite, 1 ½ to 3” long, and ¾ to 1 ½” wide.
-They are elliptical in shape with minute teeth on margins and rounded to pointed tips.
-Leaves remain bright green in fall for some weeks after most other shrubs and trees have lost their leaves.
+The green leaves are opposite to sub-opposite, 1 ½ to 3 inches long, and ¾ to 1 ½ inches wide.
+They are long and oval-shaped (elliptical) with minute teeth on the edges (leaf margins), and a pointed tip.
+The leaves of buckthorn often remain green well into autumn after other trees have dropped their leaves.

 Donate